Conservation laws with discontinuous flux function on networks: a splitting algorithm: Introduction

 To the best of our knowledge, the study of scalar conservation laws with discontinuous flux functions on networks is still missing in the traffic flow literature.
 However, in the context of supply chains with discontinuous flux such considerations have been already done \cite{festa2019,gottlich2013discontinuous}.
 We remark that supply chain models differ essentially from traffic flow models due to simpler dynamics and different coupling conditions.

-In this work, we aim to derive a traffic network model, where the dynamics on each road are governed by a scalar conservation law with discontinuous flux function in the unknown.
-Special emphasis is put on the coupling at junction points to ensure a unique admissible weak solution.
-In order to construct a suitable numerical scheme that is not based on regularization techniques we adapt the splitting algorithm originally introduced in \cite{Towers}.
-Therein, the discontinuous flux is decomposed into a Lipschitz continuous flux and a Heaviside flux such that a two-point monotone flux scheme, e.g Godunov, can be employed in an appropriate manner.
-The key challenge in the network setting is the complexity in terms of adjusting the fluxes at junctions.
+In this work, we aim to derive a traffic network model, where the dynamics on each road are governed by a scalar conservation law with discontinuous flux function in the unknown. \rv{For simplicity, we restrict to piecewise linear flux functions.} Special emphasis is put on the coupling at junction points to ensure a unique admissible weak solution. \rv{In particular, we focus on dispersing junctions where the number of incoming roads does not exceed the number of outgoing roads and merging with two incoming and one outgoing road.
+The latter type of junction can be extended to the case of multiple incoming roads and a single outgoing one.} In order to construct a suitable numerical scheme that is not based on regularization techniques we adapt the splitting algorithm originally introduced in \cite{Towers}.
+Therein, the discontinuous flux is decomposed into a Lipschitz continuous flux and a Heaviside flux such that a two-point monotone flux scheme, e.g Godunov, can be employed in an appropriate manner. \rv{This algorithm has been studied in \cite{Towers} for the case of a single road only.
+However, in the network case, multiple roads with possibly disjunctive flux functions need to be considered at a junction point to ensure mass conservation.
+Hence, the key challenge is to determine the correct flux through the junction in an appropriate manner}.
 Therefore, a detailed case distinction in accordance with the theoretical investigations is provided for the different types of junctions.
 The numerical results validate the proposed algorithm for some relevant network problems.

 The paper is organized as follows: in section \ref{sec:disc} we discuss the basic model and Riemann problems which permit to derive an exact solution.
 We extend the modeling framework to networks in section \ref{sec:discnetworks} and focus on the coupling conditions.
 In section \ref{sec:splitnetworks}, we introduce how the splitting algorithm \cite{Towers} can be extended to also deal with the different types of junctions.
 Finally, we present a suitable discretization and numerical simulations in section \ref{sec:num}.